karayabin/universe-snapshot/universe/Ling/Light_Kit_Store/doc/pages/conception-notes.md

 - the third-party author sends his/her item as a zip file to the **store website**.
 - the **store website** responds either:
-  - with a successful response: the item has been registered (although maybe awaiting moderation, that's specified in the alcp response, depending on this plugin configuration)
+  - with a successful response: the item has been registered (although maybe it still needs to be validated via a moderator, that's specified in the alcp response, depending on this plugin configuration)
   - with an explicit error message if something failed